xraypy/xraylarch/doc/xafs/xafsft.rst

 The second important issue is that the continuous Fourier transform described above is replaced by a discrete transform.
-This better matches the discrete sampling of energy and :math:`k` values of the data, and allows Fast Fourier Transform techinques to be used.
+This better matches the discrete sampling of energy and :math:`k` values of the data, and allows Fast Fourier Transform techniques to be used.
 It does change the definitions of the transforms used somewhat.
 First, the :math:`\chi(k)` data must be on *uniformly spaced* set of :math:`k` values.
 The default :math:`k` spacing used in Larch (including as output from :func:`autobk`)